Ange Godard: Casting

 On 19 September 2018, it was announced that actress Dawn Steele was cast in the role of Ange.
-Steele spent more than two years commuting to Glasgow while appearing in follow BBC production, River City.
+Steele spent more than two years commuting to Glasgow while appearing in fellow BBC production, River City.
 Steele left the series and wanted acting work closer to home.
 Steele first learned about the role in the British summer of 2018 and thought the show's studios were more suitably located.
 Steele attended a meeting with the production team and the following day she received a telephone call offering her the part.
 Jonathon Hughes from the Radio Times reported that Ange would arrive at Holby City hospital to work as a general surgeon, who opens a new treatment unit.
 He added that Ange has "explosive secrets that will send shockwaves through the hospital."
 Steele was "delighted" to join the show's cast and stated "Ms Godard is such a great character with lots to tell and I am really looking forward to getting on that Keller Ward and bringing her to life."